Flower Bed Ideas — 11 Planting Styles That Will Inspire Your Backyard Design and Elevate Its Greenery

 To start planning, use a string and a couple of pencils to ‘draw’ the lines of your flower beds.
 You want them to be deep enough so you can add lots of different textures and create depth but you still want to be able to access the plants.
 If you have the space and want lovely deep, luscious borders consider adding paths or some strategically placed stones so you can still access all the plants.

 Remember borders don’t have to be straight either.
 If you want a more rustic, natural feel to your beds wave the edges, having some plants protruding further into the garden than others.
-This a good idea if you have a small garden so have to keep your flower beds quite narrow, you can just have a few larger plants jutting out to add the illusion of more depth.
+This a good take on those small garden ideas — so if have to keep your flower beds quite narrow, you can just have a few larger plants jutting out to add the illusion of more depth.

 4. Choose a cohesive color scheme